AJ-Gonzalez/rxgemini/README.md

 > *Please note that some configuration items do not yet affect functionality, or belong to features further ahead in the roadmap*

 ### Using RX Gemini

+It is expected that your project will have a `tests` folder, if it does not exists it will be created.

 #### Data fetching